What you'll need:

 5. Insert portafilter into group, place your cup on a scale under the group, and start shot.
 If your machine offers pre-infusion, pre-infuse until the puck is fully saturated - some droplets can actually start falling into your cup, then turn the pump on.

 6. Stop the shot when the scale reads a few grams shy of your desired yield (liquid will keep dripping into the cup for a second or so).
-If you're using an 18g dose, we recommend starting at a 48g yield (1 to 2.67 ratio) if you are using one of our single origin coffees.
+If you're using a 15g dose, we recommend starting at a 42g yield (1 to 2.8 ratio) or even higher you are using one of our single origin coffees.
 For our Good Vibes blend, something closer to 1:2 ratio is a good starting point.
-The appropriate amount of time for your shot to reach this yield depends heavily on your grinder and your water.
+The appropriate amount of time for your shot to reach this yield depends heavily on your grinder, your water, and your espresso machine's pre-infusion capabilities, among other factors.
 It may range anywhere from 18-45 seconds.
 Use your taste buds as a guide.

 7. If the espresso tastes sour and watery, grind finer.
 If it tastes sour and strong, increase yield.
 If it tastes strong and bitter, grind coarser.
 If it tastes weak and bitter, reduce yield.
 Don't adjust your dose unless the grounds are contacting the basket (decrease dose), or you can't grind fine enough to get enough extraction (increase dose...and therefore yield as well to keep your ratio the same).